 Both Fresh and Easy and HelloFresh made our list of the best healthy meal delivery services.
-Both offer healthy ingredients and nutrient-dense meals.
-The differences are mainly in variety, price, and prep time.
+They offer wholesome ingredients and nutrient-dense meals.
+The key differences lie in variety, price, and prep time.

 The biggest difference here is convenience vs. variety.
 Fresh and Easy allows for very little prep, however, there are only 10 meals to choose from each week.
 It’s an easy solution that requires little effort in the kitchen.
 HelloFresh offers more variety with its menus, so if you’re happy to do a little work in the kitchen, you’ll find more to try.